mbuhot/ecto_job/README.md

 If the job is being retried, the expiry will be initial timeout * the attempt counter.

 If successful, the consumer can delete the job from the queue using the preloaded multi passed to the `perform/2` job handler.
-If an exception is raised in the worker or a successful processing attempt fails to successfully commit the preloaded multi, the job is not deleted and remains in the "IN_PROGRESS" state until it expires.
+If an exception is raised in the worker or a successful processing attempt fails to successfully commit the preloaded multi, the job is transitioned to the "RETRY" state, scheduled to run again after `retry_timeout` * attempt counter.
+If the processes is killed or is otherwise unable to transition to "RETRY", it will remain in "IN_PROGRESS" until the `execution_timeout` expires.

 Jobs in the "RESERVED" or "IN_PROGRESS" state past the expiry time will be returned to the "AVAILABLE" state.